 “This world is not likely to receive a gospel of transformation from untransformed people.”

 When students come up close with people whose DAILY life and character have been transformed by Christ, then they see something unlike anything else our world has to offer.
 That is a depth of character and a living truth that cannot be easily ignored or cast aside.
 When someone is following Christ in such a way that it has transformed them.. then, perhaps… students will be able to see this love and engagement and begin to desire depth with God too… instead of some less worthy form of trendy “depth” that doesn’t satisfy the soul.
-Not to say that Aranofsky movies aren’t deep and interesting, and not to say that students should only be moved by things directly related to God and the Bible… but, if they begin to see EVERYTHING through the lens of truth that they receive from believing the gospel message, by the gift of the Holy Spirit, and by the cloud of witnesses that they join with as followers of Christ – I believe we’ll see students come into contact with the deepest desire of their heart – which is to go deep with God.
+Not to say that certain movies or shows aren’t deep and interesting, and not to say that students should only be moved by things directly related to God and the Bible… but, if they begin to see EVERYTHING through the lens of truth that they receive from believing the gospel message, by the gift of the Holy Spirit, and by the cloud of witnesses that they join with as followers of Christ – I believe we’ll see students come into contact with the deepest desire of their heart – which is to go deep with God.
 But, it takes seeing it in others, experiencing it in scripture (often in a group setting), it takes rubbing up against transformed people, it takes parents who model Christ and are themselves in a transformation process.
 And all of this… it is not easy to do.
 But I believe this is what it takes to lead this generation of teens to the cross and to have them experience a relationship with their Creator.

-Shallow is easy, shallow can be fun, shallow is less risky… but it does not make disciples on its own.
+Shallow is easy, shallow can be fun, shallow is less risky… but it does not make disciples.
 I love students, I love to see them grow and to live out their convictions passionately.
-Seeing God at work in someone’s life takes my breath away – and that’s even more true for me when I witness it in a youth.
+Seeing God at work in someone’s life takes my breath away – and that’s even more true for me when I witness it in a student.
 I think many of our efforts as church leaders (including my efforts) to help connect students to God have not been what students truly need.
 Rich Mullins once said, “We’ve taken the blood of the cross and turned it into kool-aid…” and I think he’s right.
 I know I’ve been guilty of this at times for sure.